A $4/3$ Approximation for $2$-Vertex-Connectivity: From a Canonical 2-Edge-Cover to a 2VC Spanning Subgraph

 \subsection{Removing almost all small components}

 In this section we will prove Lemma~\ref{lem:smallComponents}, namely we will show how to get rid of small components other than pendant $4$-cycles.
 Recall that a connected component is large if it contains at least 6 edges and small otherwise.
-In our construction we will maintain $S$ canonical, hence in particular small components of the considered partial solution $S$ are cycles (of size $3$, $4$ or $5$).
+In our construction we will maintain that $S$ is canonical, hence in particular small components of the considered partial solution $S$ are cycles (of size $3$, $4$ or $5$).

 We distinguish two types of small components that we deal with separately: small components that are adjacent to at least $2$ connected components of $S$, and small components adjacent only to a single connected component of $S$ (excluding pendant $4$-cycles).
 Let us start by handling the former type of small components.
 This is done via the following lemma. \begin{lemma} Let $S$ be a canonical 2-edge-cover of a structured graph $G$.
-If $S$ contains a small component adjacent to at least two other connected components of $S$, then one can compute in polynomial time a canonical 2-edge-cover $S'$ of $G$, with strictly less components than $S$, and with $\cost(S')\leq \cost(S)$. \end{lemma} In order to prove the above lemma, we need the following definition and intermediate results. \begin{definition} Let $C$ be a $k$-cycle, $k\in \{3,4,5\}$.
-We say that $\{u,v\}\subseteq V(C)$ is a \emph{shortcut pair} of $C$ if there is a matching $M$ of size $2$ from $\{u,v\}$ to $V(G)\setminus V(C)$, and there is a $u$-$v$ Hamiltonian path $P_{uv}$ in $G[V(C)]$ such that the first and last edge of $P_{uv}$ are in $E(C)$.
-We call $M$ the corresponding matching of $\{u,v\}$ and $P_{uv}$ the \emph{shortcut path} of $\{u,v\}$ or the shortcut path of $C$ if $\{u,v\}$ is clear from the context. \end{definition}
+If $S$ contains a small component adjacent to at least two other connected components of $S$, then one can compute in polynomial time a canonical 2-edge-cover $S'$ of $G$, with strictly fewer components than $S$, and with $\cost(S')\leq \cost(S)$. \end{lemma} In order to prove the above lemma, we need the following definition and intermediate results.